Applying to BMS

 The BMS program is diverse in its faculty, the nature of their scientific interests and the experimental approaches they apply in their research.
 In light of this diversity, we expect and encourage applications from students with varied undergraduate training and research experiences.
 Interest in experimental biology and the themes represented in the program are obvious overarching requirements for admission.
 Successful applicants are also typically distinguished by their strong academic records and by prior exposure to scientific research.
 Such research experience might include undergraduate thesis projects, laboratory internships, technician positions or summer research programs in university or corporate laboratories (e.g., the UCSF Summer Research Training Program).
 An account of such exposure is one of the key components of a successful application to the program.

-The minimum requirement for application to the BMS program is a baccalaureate degree; a master's degree is not a prerequisite for admission.
+The minimum requirement for application to the BMS program is a baccalaureate degree with a minimum 3.0 GPA; a master's degree is not a prerequisite for admission.
 There are no specific course requirements for admission, but courses in biology, molecular biology, chemistry, physics, biochemistry, computation, or related fields represent typical and highly appropriate preparation.

 To apply to the program, complete the online application and arrange for at least three letters of recommendation to be submitted on your behalf.
 Scores from the GRE general test are OPTIONAL (TOEFL scores for foreign applicants are required) and an official transcript from all institutes of higher learning attended are also required.